Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Saturday's over/under is 6.4 points higher than the combined 37.6 PPG average of the two teams.
+- Saturday's total is 7.9 points higher than the combined 37.6 PPG average of the two teams.

-- This contest's total is 5.5 points lower than the 49.5 these two squads combine to give up per game in 2021.
+- This contest's total is four points fewer than the 49.5 these two squads combine to give up per game in 2021.

-- The Rams and their opponents have scored an average of 49.8 points per game in 2021, 5.8 more than Saturday's total.

 Colorado State Stats and Trends

-- Colorado State has played five games, with three wins against the spread.
+- In Colorado State's five games this year, it has three wins against the spread.

-- Colorado State's games this year have gone over the total in one out of four opportunities (25%).
+- Colorado State's games this year have hit the over on one of four set point totals (25%).

-- In games that Colorado State picks up more than 347 yards, the team is 1-1 against the spread and 1-2 overall.
+- When Colorado State piles up over 347 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Rams have five giveaways this season, while the Lobos have eight takeaways .
+- The Rams have turned the ball over five times this season, three fewer than the Lobos have forced (8).

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.